mindspore-ai/docs/tutorials/experts/source_en/parallel/pipeline_parallel.md

 ms.set_seed(1)
 ```

-If you need to run interleaved pipeline parallel scheduling, you also need to configure: ` pipeline_config={'pipeline_scheduler ':'1f1b', 'pipeline_interleave': True} `.
-It should be noted that MindSpore's interleaved pipeline parallel scheduling is still in the improvement stage and currently performs better in the kernel by kernel mode.
+If you need to run interleaved pipeline scheduling, you also need to configure: ` pipeline_config={'pipeline_scheduler ':'1f1b', 'pipeline_interleave': True} `.
+It should be noted that MindSpore's interleaved pipeline scheduling is still in the improvement stage and currently performs better in the kernel by kernel mode.

 ```python
 import mindspore as ms